RetroReversing/retroReversing/categories/tools/Ghidra.md

 Download the Ghidra plugin from [Github](https://github.com/pedro-javierf/NTRGhidra)

 ## Nintendo Entertainment System
-Download the Ghidra plugin from [Github](https://github.com/ilyakharlamov/Ghidra-Nes-Rom-Decompiler-Plugin/releases/tag/2021-09-23.3)
+Download the Ghidra plugin from [Github]([https://github.com/ilyakharlamov/Ghidra-Nes-Rom-Decompiler-Plugin/releases/tag/2021-09-23.3](https://github.com/kylewlacy/GhidraNes/releases))

+It even has multiple builds setup for each Ghidra version via Github Workflows!

+Note that there was another older Ghidra plugin called **Ghidra-Nes-Rom-Decompiler-Plugin** however it failed to build against latest Ghidra (11.1.2).

 ## Super Nintendo
 There is only one Ghidra plugin for SNES but it is currently not under active development you can get it from [Github](https://github.com/achan1989/ghidra-snes-loader)